PrismoDevelopment/Prismo/README.md

 ## ⚖️ License

-This project is licensed under the Prismo License v2.0.
+This project is licensed under the Apache License 2.0.
 Unauthorized use, skidding, or redistribution is strictly prohibited.
 Violators may face DMCA takedowns and legal consequences.